lserrano10/TwentyOne/README.md

 ## Usage examples

-Once the project is our local machine, we can go to the main folder and run the game with Python.
+Once the project is our local machine, we can go to the main folder "TwentyOne" and run the game with Python.

 python3 twentyone_game.py